baking-bad/netezos/README.md

         var hash = await rpc.Blocks.Head.Hash.GetAsync();
     }

 Note that a real HTTP request is sent only when you call `GetAsync()`.
-Until then, you work with just the query object, which can be used to get subqueries.
+Until then, you work with just the query object, which can also be used to get subqueries.

 ### Accessing blocks
 You can access any block in two ways: by forward indexing and by backward indexing.